ayan4m1/atlas-map/README.md

-# ATLAS Map
+# Atlas Map

-This project aims to provide a simple and flexible system for displaying a [slippy map](https://en.wikipedia.org/wiki/Tiled_web_map) of an ATLAS server grid.
+This project provides one half of a simple and flexible system for displaying a [slippy map](https://en.wikipedia.org/wiki/Tiled_web_map) of an Atlas server grid.
+Its companion project is [ATLAS Tile Server](https://github.com/ayan4m1/atlas-tile-server).

 ## Usage

-First, you need to open a project in the [Server Grid Editor](https://github.com/GrapeshotGames/ServerGridEditor).
-Then, click on `Generate Slippy Map (Optional Tools)` under the `Export` menu bar entry.
-Create a new output directory and select it.
-The export process will take anywhere from one to _many_ minutes depending mainly on the size and scale of the grid.
+First, set up an Atlas Tile Server.
+The rest of this document will assume that you have configured your Tile Server to be publicly accessible at `http://example.net/map`.
+You can use an IP address in place of a hostname.

 ## Dependencies